Wix vs WordPress — Which is Better?

 Accessing the Wix help center

-Phone support for Wix is available in English, Dutch, French, German, Hebrew, Italian, Japanese, Korean, Portuguese, Spanish, and Turkish (with hours of availability varying by language).
+Phone support for Wix is available in English, Dutch, French, German, Hebrew, Italian, Japanese, Portuguese, Spanish, and Turkish (with hours of availability varying by language).

 The process for getting in touch with Wix’s support team could be considerably better, however.
 Clicking on a ‘contact’ link on the Wix website doesn’t take you to the relevant contact information but instead to the the Wix Help Center, where the ‘real’ contact us link is slightly buried amongst a host of other resource links.